tmalbrecht/cisco-cat9-config-generator/README.md

 nano .env
 ```

-Enter your credentials and email details into the file as shown below; you can copy and paste them directly into nano:
+Enter your secrets into the file as shown below; you can copy and paste them directly into nano:
 ```
 # Secrets needed to generate config
 # Leave blank if you don't want to store them here for security reasons.